Syedadeebhussain/SQl_Queries_Daily_Questions/README.md

 - ...

 ## 🏆 HackerRank Progress
-- SQL Stars: ⭐⭐⭐⭐ (Silver, in progress toward Gold)
+- SQL Stars: ⭐⭐ (Bronze, in progress toward Silver)
 - Working towards completing all SQL challenges.

 ## 🚀 How to Use